DeiC-HPC/cotainr/builder/README.md

 ### The build subcommand

+The build command takes one positional argument:

+- `image_path` : path to the built Singularity image.

-The following option may be specified with the `build` subcommand:
+The following non-positional arguments may be specified with the `build` subcommand:

-- `--base-image` : a valid singularity \<IMAGE PATH\> that is used as the base for the container
+- `--base-image` : a valid singularity \<BUILD SPEC\> that is used as the base for the container.
-- `--conda-env` : an exported Conda environment to install and activate in the container
+- `--conda-env` : an exported Conda environment to install and activate in the container.

 ### The info subcommand

-The info subcommand does currently not take any options.
+The info subcommand does not take any arguments.